Featured Guest

 Episode Overview

-In this episode Awais Haq interviews Andrew B. Ackerman, a serial entrepreneur, early-stage investor, and author of The Entrepreneur’s Odyssey.
-With experience across 70+ startups and roles at accelerators like Dreamit Ventures, Andrew provides a masterclass on the "Seed to Series B" journey, specifically for the legal tech and B2B sectors.
+In this episode, Awais Haq interviews Andrew B. Ackerman — serial entrepreneur, early-stage investor, and author of The Entrepreneur's Odyssey.
+Andrew has worked with 70+ startups and served at Dreamit Ventures, one of the top-ranked accelerators in the United States.

 Episode Timestamps